mariiiko7/fasta-blast-check/README.md

   This program checks the sequences, start codons and stop codons of genes in an annotation file by comparing with contig sequences in a fasta file

-- blast_res_check

-  This program chekcs the top and the second blast results